 What are Attachment URLs?

 Attachment URLs act and appear much like any other post or page in WordPress.
 The biggest difference is the file is the only thing showing.
-They will use a custom permalink in WordPress much like how posts and pages.
+They will use a custom permalink in WordPress much like posts and pages.

-Which means a visitor can click on a link from Google and see a page displaying just a single image with no other content.
+This means a visitor can click on a link from Google and see a page displaying just a single image with no other content.

 Well, except for your sidebars and footer.

 For an unsuspecting user, it could appear the site is incomplete or lacking the information he or she is looking for.
 In other words, you could lose an opportunity to engage this individual.
+And you might even make the user subconsciously avoid your website if it happens frequently enough.

 Method 1: Using Yoast SEO